Table Runner (pazyryk-no-uma)

 This table centerpiece allows you to enjoy the world of textiles drawn by individual silk threads.
 It is a product that adds depth and dignity to a room, and is popular for both home use and as a gift.

-Product Name : Table Runner (pazyryk-no-uma)
+Product : Table Runner (pazyryk-no-uma)

-Remark : Please note that the pattern may be different from the picture shown due to the cutting process.
-Please be forewarned.
+Other : The pattern may be different from the image shown due to the cutting process.
+Please understand this in advance.

-Customer Reviews
+Reviews

-Product Description
+Description

 A popular interior item, adds color to table top.